figadore/micro-s3-persistence/README.md

 Name of bucket in your S3 account on AWS.
 Will be created if it does not exist.
 Bucket names must be universally unique, so namespacing it with your domain is recommended.
 E.g. node-persistence.example.com

 ###`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 Credentials for S3 access.
 Note: For additional security, these should be a special set of credentials, created with S3 access only.
+Using AWS IAM Roles is untested.

 ###`AWS_DEFAULT_REGION`
 AWS Region for bucket location.
 (Not sure this actually does anything)